It’s time to wise up to the aging world_

 But that’s not to say brands have always got it wrong.
 Back in 2011 MAC collaborated on a product range with Iris Apfel (an iconic American businesswoman in her 90s) in a move that rapidly repositioned stereotypes of the silver-haired generations.
 However these bold and inspiring representations still remain few and far between close to a decade later!

 How can brands truly connect with this currently marginalised audience?
 Firstly, they need to recognise that age groups don’t correlate to a universal experience or set of values.
-Many people in their 30s and even 20s have less vigour than others in their 50s and 60s and many Millennials share similarities with Boomers.
-We’re all individuals and despite convenience’s sake, people can’t be pigeon-holed into a set of need-states.
+Many people in their 30s and even 20s have less vigour than others in their 50s and 60s.
+And many Millennials share similarities with Boomers.
+We’re all individuals – people can’t be pigeon-holed into a set of need-states.
 To resonate with any consumer we need to listen to what they want first-hand and evolve with them.
-Brands should create insightful and informed strategies based on real people, instead of being lead by presumptions about their audience.
+Brands need to create insightful and informed strategies based on real people, rather than presumptions about their audience.

 Beyond representing older consumers in ads, companies can create and retain the brand loyalty of older generations by making crucial changes to their product design.
 For example, even the fittest and strongest amongst us can’t deny the struggle of a stubborn jar.
 Now think about that struggle with the added hurdle of arthritis.
 Older generations value feeling young as well as looking young, so as we remove the obstacles to this feeling we can unlock their purchasing power.